 She is a Fellow of the American College of Cardiology (FACC), a Fellow of the American Heart Association (FAHA), a Fellow of the American Society of Echocardiography (FASE), and a Fellow of the American Society of Preventive Cardiology (FASPC).

-Dr. Michos has authored or co-authored over 400 manuscripts in peer reviewed journals and is an internationally known leader in preventive cardiology and women's health.
+Dr. Michos has authored or co-authored over 500 manuscripts in peer reviewed journals and 10 book chapters.
+She is an internationally known leader in preventive cardiology, Women's Cardiovascular Health, and Cardio-Obstetrics.

 Her research focuses on (1) CardioObstetrics and cardiovascular disease in women (2) physical activity and nutrition; (3) risk prediction for cardiovascular disease including the use of coronary artery calcium scores, markers of inflammation, and other biomarkers, (4) lipids and statin therapy, and (5) vitamin D and other supplements